smithse/TTGO-Wiki/Spectrum-configuration.md

 ## ShowSpectrum (s) (``spectrum``)
 If set to a value spectrum >= 0, the spectrum mode is started after reboot (otherwise, the scan mode).

-If spectrum > 0, the spectrum display will be active only for ``spectrum`` seconds and then automatically switch to scan mode Set to -1 to disable spectrum display
+If spectrum > 0, the spectrum display will be active only for ``spectrum`` seconds and then automatically switch to scan mode.

+Set to -1 to disable spectrum display

 ## Startfreq (MHz) (``startfreq``)